That’s right, an electric bike, and nope it’s not cheating!

 I’m not talking about the motorized seater or whatever they’re called.

 Mine looks like a regular bike except it has a battery that activates a motor but only when I want to use it for ‘assistance’.
 It helps to give more push to my pedalling.

 Where I live, it’s full of hills, so going either left or right from my house, there is a hill and one is so steep, when you walk it up, you’re almost perpendicular to the road.

-I had stopped biking for about 2 years because it really hurt my knees (which have been operated on) and I couldn’t go far anyway.
+I had stopped biking for about 2 years because it really hurt my knees and I couldn’t go far anyway.

 Then I saw this electric bike advertised in a magazine (yep for ‘mature’ people like me) and went in search of one.
 That completely changed my life.

 And last weekend I learned about this Butt Cream, yeah I laughed too, but it really exist.

 It’s for biker’s butts to help sooth the skin where it rubs against the seat of the bike.